dyozie/greenplum-for-kubernetes/doc/markdown/prerequisites.md

     $ gcloud config set project <project_name>
     ```

-2. As a best practice, create a separate service account to use for deploying <%=vars.product_name %>:
+2. As a best practice, create a separate service account to use for deploying {{#include ./product_name.md}}:

-    The <%=vars.product_name %> service account must have the following permissions, which are automatically set by the script:
+    The {{#include ./product_name.md}} service account must have the following permissions, which are automatically set by the script:
     * Compute Viewer
     * Compute Network Admin
     * Storage Object Creator